Academic Catalog

 • Natural Sciences or Mathematics/Computer Science: 18 credits from any course in Biology (BIO), Chemistry (CHEM), Environmental Science (ENSC), Geology (GEOL), Physics (PHYS), Mathematics (MATH), Computer Science (CSCI) or Geographic Information System (GIS-oriented) Geography (GEOG) courses (GEOG 241, GEOG 343, or GEOG 442).

-• Social Sciences: 18 credits from any course in Anthropology (ANTH), Criminal Justice (CJUS), Economics (ECON), Gender Studies (GST), Indigenous Studies (INDG), Legal Studies (LSTU), Political Science (POLS), Psychology (PSYC), Sociology (SOCI).
+• Social Sciences: 18 credits from any course in Anthropology (ANTH), Criminal Justice (CJUS), Economics (ECON), First Nations Studies (FNS), Gender Studies (GST), Legal Studies (LSTU), Political Science (POLS), Psychology (PSYC), Sociology (SOCI).